floffel/dmotdus/README.md

 ## Files
 ```
 ├── etc                                                                                     -> Your /etc/.
 Yep, u'll obviously need a *nix
 │   ├── history-motd                                                                        -> Folder for your history files.
-They should be named like theire date of creation
+They should be named like their date of creation
 │   │   ├── 20.01.2017                                                                      -> Just a sample of a history log I created at 20.01.2017 -> You can safely delete it
 │   │   └── 21.01.2017                                                                      -> Just a sample of a history log I created at 21.01.2017 -> You can sadly delete it
 │   ├── systemd
 │   │   └── system
 │   │       └── multi-user.target.wants
 │   │           ├── update-motd.service -> /usr/lib/systemd/system/update-motd.service      -> will be generated for you, as soon as you fire up a "sysctl enable updatemotd.service"
-│   │           └── update-motd.timer -> /usr/lib/systemd/system/update-motd.timer          -> will be generated for you, as soon as you fire up a "sysctl enable updatemotd.service"
+│   │           └── update-motd.timer -> /usr/lib/systemd/system/update-motd.timer          -> will be generated for you, as soon as you fire up a "sysctl enable updatemotd.timer
 │   └── update-mot.d                                                                        -> Scripts for updating motd are living in here
 │       ├── 10-header                                                                       -> my sample header file for the motd.
 It's still kinda messy..
 So mby you should write your own
 │       ├── 20-history                                                                      -> loads the history from /etc/history-motd/* into motd